- General Employment Requirements

 - Federal Wage and Hour Division – For information on the federal laws governing wage and hour issues such as the federal minimum wage, overtime pay, and the Family & Medical Leave Act.

-- Federal Wage and Hour Fact Sheets – Detailed fact sheets on specific wage and hour topics, such as who is exempt from overtime pay, what payroll records employers must keep, etc. Includes industry-specific fact sheets explaining issues common to the industry.
+- Federal Wage and Hour Fact Sheets – Detailed fact sheets on specific wage and hour topics, such as who is exempt from overtime pay, what payroll records employers must keep, etc. Includes industry-specific fact sheets explaining issues common to that industry.

 - Child Labor Poster – Required to be posted if a business has any employees who are under the age of 18.